-Join my 7 day Scotland Photography Workshop in October 2017 and I'll share with you my favourite shooting locations.
-If you have a passion for ethereal landscapes, the Isle of Skye boasts some of the most mysterious and magical places you're ever likely to see.
+Join my 6 day/7 night Scotland Photography Workshop in May 2020 and I’ll share with you my favourite shooting locations.
+If you have a passion for ethereal landscapes, the Isle of Skye boasts some of the most mysterious and magical places you’re ever likely to see.
 Rich in history and culture, the Isle of Skye in the Scottish Highland will capture your heart like no other place on earth.

 Not only does this workshop take us to Skye but the journey to the island is just as beautiful.
 With shoots at ‘The Devils Pulpit’, Kilchurn Castle and the historic Glencoe, you’ll experience and photograph the legendary beauty of Scotland before we even get to Skye.

-Duration: 7 Day Scotland Photography Workshop, includes accommodation and transport
+Duration: 6 Day/7 Night Scotland Photography Workshop, includes accommodation and transport

 Location: Glasgow to Portree